Yap and Pohnpei

 sure how regularly the mantas would be sited.

-the villages and the men’s lodge on a day it was too rough to dive.
-The Village Hotel in Pohnpei
+was too rough to dive.
+The Village Hotel

-remains my favorite dive hotel.
-It was
+in Pohnpei remains my favorite dive hotel.
+It was in the jungle on a cliff overlooking

-in the jungle on a cliff overlooking the pacific.
-The accommodations were Individual thatched
+the pacific.
+The accommodations were

-huts (very clean very comfortable) and the food was exceptional.
-I always wondered whether the Village was
+Individual thatched huts (very clean very comfortable) and the food was

-favorable review in Undercurrent.
-There
+read a very favorable review in Undercurrent.

-the trip to Nan Madol).
+diving (especially the trip to Nan Madol).

 I was a